liupfskygre/virus_in_metagenome/Test_virsorter.md

 **Notes**
 ```
 what i usually do after that is import the viral counts to Geneious and then filter out anything that is less than 10kb except if it is circular, in which case i take it no matter what the size

+1.0.5 on zenith #fixed the prophage issue in 1.0.3

 ```